danielgatis/go-vte/README.md

 The pkg `vtparse` implements a state machine that mirrors the behaviour of DEC (Digital Equipment Corporation) VT hardware terminals.
 The state machine was originally described by Paul Williams; more information can be found here: http://www.vt100.net/emu/dec_ansi_parser.

-The pkg `utf8` implements a state machine that reads UTF-8.

 ## Install

 ```bash